apache/beam/src/documentation/programming-guide.md

   data within your driver program.
 From there, `PCollection`s are the inputs and outputs for each step in your pipeline.

-* `Transform`: A `Transform` represents a data processing operation, or a step, in your pipeline.
-Every `Transform` takes one or more `PCollection` objects as input, performs a processing function that you provide on the elements of that `PCollection`, and produces one or more output `PCollection` objects.
+* `PTransform`: A `PTransform` represents a data processing operation, or a step, in your pipeline.
+Every `PTransform` takes one or more `PCollection` objects as input, performs a processing function that you provide on the elements of that `PCollection`, and produces zero or more output `PCollection` objects.

-* I/O `Source` and `Sink`: Beam provides `Source` and `Sink` APIs to represent reading and writing data, respectively. `Source` encapsulates the code necessary to read data into your Beam pipeline from some external source, such as cloud file storage or a subscription to a streaming data source. `Sink` likewise encapsulates the code necessary to write the elements of a `PCollection` to an external data sink.
+* I/O transforms: Beam comes with a number of "IOs" - library `PTransform`s that read or write data to various external storage systems.

 A typical Beam driver program works as follows:

 * Create a `Pipeline` object and set the pipeline execution options, including the Pipeline Runner.
-* Create an initial `PCollection` for pipeline data, either using the `Source` API to read data from an external source, or using a `Create` transform to build a `PCollection` from in-memory data.
+* Create an initial `PCollection` for pipeline data, either using the IOs to read data from an external storage system, or using a `Create` transform to build a `PCollection` from in-memory data.
-* Apply **Transforms** to each `PCollection`.
+* Apply **PTransforms** to each `PCollection`.
 Transforms can change, filter, group, analyze, or otherwise process the elements in a `PCollection`.
 A transform creates a new output `PCollection` *without consuming the input collection*.
 A typical pipeline applies subsequent transforms to the each new output `PCollection` in turn until processing is complete.
+However, note that a pipeline does not have to be a single straight line of transforms applied one after another: think of `PCollection`s as variables and `PTransform`s as functions applied to these variables: the shape of the pipeline can be an arbitrarily complex processing graph.
-* Output the final, transformed `PCollection`(s), typically using the `Sink` API to write data to an external source.
+* Use IOs to write the final, transformed `PCollection`(s) to an external source.
 * **Run** the pipeline using the designated Pipeline Runner.

 When you run your Beam driver program, the Pipeline Runner that you designate